Bringing you the latest news & resources in eye health

 Keratoconus has also been linked to other medical conditions, such as glaucoma, hay fever and sleep apnoea.

 Keratoconus is usually considered a rare condition, with previous studies suggesting it affects 1 in every 2000 people.
-However, recent work indicates that the incidence could be much higher – perhaps as much as 1 in 50 people.
+However, a recent Australian study indicates that the incidence may be much higher – 1 in 84.1

 Both sexes are equally affected and most cases are diagnosed between the ages of 15 to 30 years.